-B Gypsy Minor scale
+B Gypsy Minor

 B Gypsy Minor scale for guitar.